hazimimdnazri/gentoo-conf/README.md

 ##### Touchpad not working (elantech)
   > Enable **HID over I2C transport layer ACPI driver** inside kernel configuration and recompile.
+  > Please also enable your processor PINCTRL, Designware module, HID Multitouch and LPSS.

 ##### Unable to play sound
   > Make sure the .config folder is writeable.
 Use **pulsemixer** to check if the output is muted or not.